 This information is provided by the Prolon Network Controller at a configurable delay (see Communications Setup, Section 5.10).
 Prolon controllers are pre-configured to declare any received information invalid should 720 seconds elapse without any further update.
 Please review the respective guide of each controller for more information.

-3 - Adding a Network Controller to a Focus Project

 Prolon Focus is a free visualization and configuration software for all Prolon controllers.
 Once the Network Controller has been physically wired to a Prolon network, it's time to add it to your Focus project.